 As a musician based in Vienna, Ms. Sosnowska also participates & collaborates (as a member or concertmaster) with numerous Baroque and Chamber Music ensembles such as Ars Antiqua Austria, Altomonte Ensemble, Collegium Wartberg, Wiener Akademie, Haydn Akademie, Ensemble vita & anima, Tiroler Barockinstrumentalisten , as well as Swiss formations like Die Freitagsakademie Bern and La Cetra Basel.
 Concert tours with the above-mentioned groups have led her to number of performances in important music halls like the Concertgebouw Bruges in Belgium (Musica Antiqua Festival), at the Berliner Konzerthaus in Germany, the Rudolfinum in Prag in the Czech Republik, the National Center for the Performing Arts in Beijing in China, and to the Jerusalem Theater (The Jerusalem Festival).

-Jolanta’s Particular interest in sacred music resulted in regular colaboration (as a memner and guest Concertmaster) with the Orchester von St. Augustin – a long tradition formation – specifically dedicated to weekly performances of the First Viennese School masses by Mozart, Haydn, Beethoven, and also Schubert.
+Jolanta’s particular interest in sacred music resulted in regular colaboration (as a member, guest concertmaster and a soloist) with the Orchester von St. Augustin based in the Augustinia Church in Vienna.
+This music formation is specifically dedicated to weekly performances of the First Viennese School masses by Mozart, Haydn, Beethoven, and also Schubert.

 Ms. Sosnowska’s life philosophy is to share her passion for music with others.
 She is convinced of its enormous influence on functioning of a single human being and thus on the society.

 Jolanta attempts to pass her enthusiasm for music onto young people in giving violin masterclasses in Poland and abroad (i.e. at the National Conservatory of Music in Mexico City, Mexico; numerous music schools & conservatories in Poland).
 Apart of that, Ms. Sosnowska is, since 2009, the director of the International Organ and Chamber Music Festival in Rożyńsk Wielki (Masurian district, Poland), organizing concerts and pursuing educational projects, working with musicians from all over the world.
 Since 2006, the violinist is also an active member of The Marian Sawa Society in Poland, promoting the music of the renown Warsaw composer M. Sawa.
-Ms. Sosnowska has also supported charity organizations in her home country, in example The Dary Losu Foudation by performing fund raising concerts for medical treatment of children in need.
+She also a member of The Polish Artists’ Society.
+Ms. Sosnowska has also supported charity organizations in her home country, in example The Dary Losu Charity Foudation by performing fund raising concerts for medical treatment of children in need.

 The violinist’s other interest & activities include research work: writing articles, speaking at conferences in Music Universities & Schools.
 Her interest in earlier music has also resulted in a work about music ensemble settings in the 18th century Die Orchester- und Ensembleaufstellung im 18.
 Jahrhundert unter besonderer Berücksichtigung der Position des Geigers – ausgewählte Beispiele – a book published by the Akademikerverlag edition in Germany (2014).

-Jolanta Sosnowska plays two violins: a period instrument by Johann Joseph Ficker, Marknuekirchen (Germany), late eighteen century; and a modern violin by Józef Bartoszek, Zakopane (Poland) 1993.
+Jolanta Sosnowska plays three violins: a period instrument by Johann Joseph Ficker, Marknuekirchen (Germany), c.1770; a romantic violin by Samuel Nemessányi, Budapest (Hungary) 1870; and a modern instrument by Józef Bartoszek, Zakopane (Poland) 1993.